karizabal/ratings-project/README.md

 # Exploring the Effect of Diet Health on Recipe Ratings

 Exploring the Effect of Diet Health on Recipe Ratings is a data science project conducted at UCSD.
 This project investigates the relationship of ratings of online-published recipes and their perceived dietary health through methods such as exploratory data analysis, hypothesis testing, and predictive modeling.
-The following provides a comprehensive report of this investigation.
+The following provides a report of this investigation.

 Author(s): Kai Arizabal